- Overview of the peer-review process ⟩

 2. The paper is assigned by one of the editor(s)-in-chief to a member of the Editorial Board.
 The assignee becomes the handling editor of the paper.
 A paper may be reassigned (for example, if the first assignee does not wish to handle it).

 3. The editor(s)-in-chief can recommend to the full Editorial Board rejection of a paper that seems unlikely to meet the journal's standards, without assigning it to a handling editor.

 4. The handling editor can quickly recommend to the full Editorial Board rejection of a paper that seems unlikely to meet the journal's standards.
 Experts may optionally be consulted for a general opinion on whether the standards are likely to be met.
 A paper that is not rejected at that stage is then sent out for one or more referee reports.
 The handling editor may elect to serve as a referee if the paper falls within the appropriate area of specialization.

 5. The handling editor may at any time request that the author(s) submit a revision (for example, to take into account a referee's comments).
 This does not imply that the paper will be accepted if the revision is made.

 6. The handling editor makes a recommendation to the full Editorial Board with justification explaining the reasoning and the standards which are being used.

 7. If the recommendation is rejection, a week is allowed for objections.

 8. After a recommendation to accept comes a two-week period of discussion and voting.
 All members of the Editorial Board are encouraged to make comments and/or vote.
 Until a final decision is made, it is possible to change one's vote or add further comments by simply voting again.

-9. The final decision rests with the editor(s)-in-chief, after the board discussion and waiting period.
+10. Editor(s)-in-chief accepts after board discussion and waiting period.